-Approval of the Amendment and Restatement of By-Law No. 1
+4. Amendment and Restatement of By-Law No. 1

-At the Meeting, shareholders of the Corporation will be asked to consider and, if deemed advisable, confirm by ordinary resolution certain amendments to the Corporation's Amended and Restated By-Law No. 1, as adopted and approved by the Board on April 16, 2014 (the "Amended By-Law").
+At the Meeting, shareholders of the Corporation will be asked to consider and, if deemed advisable, confirm by ordinary resolution certain amendments to the Corporation's Amended and Restated By-Law No. 1, as adopted and approved by the Board on April 13, 2016 (the "Amended By-Law").
 The Board determined that the adoption of the Amended By-Law is in the best interests of the Corporation.
-The Amended By-Law updates Amended and Restated By-Law No. 1, dated March 20, 2003 (the "2003 By-Law") and brings the Corporation's bylaws into line with industry standards and best corporate governance practices.
-Reference is made to Appendix C for the complete text of the Amended By-Law, marked to show the amendments from the 2003 By-Law.
+The Amended By-Law updates Amended and Restated By-Law No. 1, dated April 14, 2014 (the "2014 By-Law") and brings the Corporation's by-laws into line with best corporate governance practices and the Institutional Shareholder Services ("ISS") proxy voting guidelines for TSX-listed companies.
+Reference is made to Appendix B for the complete text of the Amended By-Law, marked to show the amendments from the 2014 By-Law.

-The three key amendments are summarized below:
+The two key amendments are summarized below: